nuagenetworks/monostack-example/README.md

     - Allow Bulk Modification: not checked
     - Allow Bulk Deletion: not checked

-Then click the `Create` button
+Then click the `Create` button.

-### Add the association key to the existing list specification
+#### Add the association key to the list specification

-Select the existing *list* specification in the Specifications list, then go the the Attribute part.
+Select the existing *list* specification in the Specifications list, then go the the `Attributes` tab.
 Add a new attribute:

 - Name: `associatedLocationID`
 - Description: `ID of the associated location.`

 Then click `Update`.

-### Check what you just did on GitHub
+### Check what you did on GitHub

 Every action you did created a commit on GitHub.
 This allows to have a really cool workflow as you will be able to open pull requests, and review your specifications with the rest of your team.
-You check that out, Click on the button `GitHub`, on the top right corner to get open the page, then look at the commit list.
+To check that out, Click on the button `GitHub`, on the top right corner to get open the page, then take a look at the commit list.

 We didn't do any fork, or branching here, but in a normal scenario, you should.
-Multiple people can work on a part of the specs, then open pull requests that will be merged into the master.
-You can then click on the `Synchronize` button to pull the latest changes.
+Multiple people can work on their part of the specs, open pull requests that will be merged into the master after review.

+You can then click on the `Synchronize` button at any time to pull the latest changes from GitHub.
 If you are working on a fork, the Specifications Director will also merge back the upstream's master branch right into your development branch when you click the `Synchronize` button.

 Life is good!

-## TodoList
+## TodoList Application

-Now let's put all of this on the side for now.
-The monostack-example repository already contains the code for the client and the server that are implementing the ToDoList application.
-Let's pull our latest changed in the API
+The monostack-example repository already contains the code for the server implementing this Specifications and client to interact with it.

+First of all, let's pull our latest changed in the api from GitHub in your local fork:

     $ git pull

-Now you should see a `location.spec` in the Specification folder.
+Now you should see a `location.spec` in the `Specifications` folder.

 ### Server

-The backend is a Garuda based library.
-Garuda is an application server that will provide for basically everything you need to run your applications based on Monolithe Specifications.
-You normally just need to write your custom business logic.
-Everything else is automatic.
+The backend is a Garuda based server.
+Garuda is a Python application server that will provide everything you need to run your applications based on any Monolithe SDK generated from some Specifications.
+You will just need to write your custom business logic.
+Everything else, like CRUD operations, basic validation, push notifications, is completely automatic.
 It relies on some Monolithe SDK.

 Here we'll generate a sdk based the todo list specifications and inject it into out server.

+> We won't add any custom business logic in that tutorial, and you will see that for basic operations, you don't need any.

 Generate the Python SDK:

     $ monogen --folder Specifications --language python

-The generated code will be available in `codegen/python`.
+You can take a look at the generated code in `codegen/python`.

-Create an egg from the generated code:
+Create an package from the generated code:

     $ cd codegen/python && python setup.py sdist && cd -

-Then copy the package where our Dockerfile expects it to be:
+Copy the package where our Dockerfile expects it to be:

     $ cp codegen/python/dist/tdldk-1.0.tar.gz Server

-Finally let's build and start the ToDoList server:
+Finally let's build and start the ToDoList server using Docker Compose:

     $ cd Server && docker build -t tdlserver . && docker-compose up -d && cd -

 Your server is now up and running.
-As we want to ensure that everything is working correctly, we'll use the cli provided by the generated sdk.
-So let's install our generated python package on our local machine:
+As we want to ensure that everything is working as expected, we'll use the cli provided by the generated SDK to try it out.

+> As you can see, the exact same SDK is used as a backend with Garuda, as a client library to write your own scripts, and for the cli.
+Monolithe can also generate SDK in various language such as Go, Objective-J, Java, and also HTML documentation.
+If you want to take a look at the documentation, run `monogen -d Specifications -L html` and open the `index.html` from `codegen/html` in your browser.

+Let's install our generated python package on our local machine:

     $ pip install --upgrade server/tdldk-1.0.tar.gz

+In addition to being able to write Python scripts using the SDK, the `tdl` command will now be available.
 You can give the `tdl` several arguments to pass your credentials and api url.
 You can also use environment variables which makes it easier.
 Take a look at the `Tools/rc` file.
 It exports some variables so we don't have to pass them manually.

 To use this, run:

     $ source Tools/rc

+> You can also take a look at `Tools/create-locations.py` which is a script that will create 200 locations.

-Then the `tdl` command will be available.
-You can check the objects it manages by simply doing:
+You can check the objects declared in the api by doing:

     $ tdl objects
     [Success] 4 objects found.